 Gardeners looking to add a bit of excitement to a shady corner of the landscape need to look no further than the Japanese painted fern.
 Known botanically as Athyrium niponicum, this drama queen boasts silvery sweeps of soft mounded foliage that are almost luminescent.
-Unlike the typical green fronds of other fern types, this species produces blue-gray foliage with wine-colored mid-ribs.
-And to make this plant even more noteworthy, it’s very hardy and easy to care for.
+Unlike the typical green fronds of other fern types, this species produces blue-gray foliage with deep burgundy stems.
+And to make these great garden plants even more noteworthy, they are very hardy and easy to care for.
 In this article, I’ll share all the ins and outs of growing the Japanese painted fern in outdoor gardens.

 One special fern

 If I had to make a list of my favorite ferns from the hundreds of species found worldwide, the Japanese painted fern would be in my top five.
-The burgundy at the center of each frond, combined with its lovely form and frosty foliage, make it a garden accent like no other.
+The Perennial Plant Association even declared it the Perennial Plant of the Year a few years back.
+The burgundy at the center of each grayish-green frond, combined with its lovely form and frosty foliage, make it a garden accent like no other.
 I’m sure you can see for yourself why this fern is so unique in the photos found throughout this article.